Threespot/tolaria/README.md

 ### Miscellaneous Technical Details

 - The constant and module name `Admin` is reserved for Tolaria's use.
+If you add to this namespace, be sure you are not colliding with a Tolaria-provided constant.
 - The route space `/admin/**/*` is reserved for Tolaria's use.
 If you add routes here, be sure you are not colliding with a Tolaria-generated route.

 ### License and Contributing